forxer/blade-ui-kit-bootstrap/README.md

 #### Browers validation

-By default the `novalidate` attribute is set to `true` in order to avoid browser validation *and* to use consistent error styles on all types of form fields.
+By default the `novalidate` attribute, in order to avoid browser validation *and* to use consistent error styles on all types of form fields, is set to `true`.

 If you do not want to use this attribute simply set it to `false`: